numediart/TIPAA-SSL/README.md

 conda activate flowspeech
 ```

-This is needed for pyworld library:
+This is needed for pyworld library (f0 extraction):
 ```
 sudo apt install g++
 ```